• Skip to content

 Listening and letting your child talk

-Once you’ve had a say, your child will need a chance to express their feelings.
-This could be when you first talk or later on, when they’ve had a chance to think things over.
+Once you’ve had a say, your child needs a chance to express their feelings.
+This could be when you first talk or later, when they’ve had a chance to think things over.

 Talking can help your child deal with difficult emotions and fears.
 And when your child is ready to talk, active listening can help you work out how best to comfort them.

-If your child finds it difficult to talk to you about the separation, they might be able to talk with another trusted adult – perhaps an aunt or uncle, family friend, teacher or counsellor.
+If your child finds it difficult to talk to you about the separation, they might be able to talk with another trusted adult – perhaps an aunt or uncle, a family friend, a teacher or a counsellor.

 Reassuring your child

 Some teenagers might feel caught between their separating parents.
-Others might also worry that they need to look after one or both of you or their brothers or sisters.
+Others might also worry that they need to look after one or both of you or their siblings.

 Your child needs your reassurance that they don’t need to look after or be responsible for anyone else.
-Let your child know that if family members need help, they’ll get it for themselves, or from you and your child’s other parent.
+Let your child know that it’s still the responsibility of you and your child’s other parent to look after them and their siblings.

 Protecting your child from conflict

-It isn’t good for your child’s wellbeing to be exposed to animosity and ongoing conflict between you and your child’s other parent.
+It isn’t good for your child’s wellbeing to be exposed to ongoing conflict between you and your child’s other parent.

 So it’s best if you can avoid talking to your child about difficulties with the separation or making negative comments about your child’s other parent.
 If you need to let out frustration, talk to a friend or family member when your child isn’t around.
-You could also talk to a counsellor.
+You could also talk to a counsellor or psychologist.

 It also helps to know how to manage conflict with your child’s other parent.